 4. Habitat Modification – Easier said than done I know, but you can try to avoid providing cover.
-Our addiction to mulch gives voles exactly what they want – so use it where it’s really needed, keep beds clear of fallen debris and try not to give nthem that ready-made tunnel to your plants.
+Our addiction to mulch gives voles exactly what they want – so use it where it’s really needed, keep beds clear of fallen debris and try not to give them that ready-made tunnel to your plants.

 5. Container Gardening – If you don’t want to risk losing your hostas, especially those expensive specialty varieties, consider planting in containers.
 I took up specimen plants for every variety I have and, fingers-crossed, it looks like they have survived over-wintering in my garage.
 This article Growing and Overwintering Hostas in Pots describes how some serious hosta enthusiasts handle it for hundreds of hostas!

 6. Cages – I still want my tulips, so I have made bulb cages from ½” galvanized hardware mesh to plant them in last fall.
 And they appear to be coming up through the cage, though too early like everything else!
 You can buy these cages on-line for $30.00 but I made 3 cages with a $12 roll of 24-inch wide mesh and some wire.
 I found instructions on-line for the bulb cages and hosta cages.
 I have visions of the voles circling those cages like little sharks and not being able to get in and that makes me very happy!

 7. Plant What the Critters Don’t Eat – I’ve discovered a new love for daffodils – poisonous to rodents and deer, you can safely plant and enjoy the fruits of your labour.
 There are thousands of different varieties: Doubles, multiblooms, different colors, shapes, and blooming times, and even fragrant ones.
 I’ve planted three new varieties on my property and can’t wait to see them.